74 passengers killed in Pakistan train inferno

 "I was travelling along with my mother, a sister and a brother when our bogie caught fire after a sudden explosion at around 6 am.
 Everyone was crying and looking for saving one's life.
 I asked my family members to jump off the train before the fire reached us.
 My brother and I managed to jump off the train, but my mother and sister couldn't, injured Iftikhar Ahmed told reporters at Liaqatpur Hospital.
 According to a railways official, the train stopped some two kilometers after it caught the fire.

 Prime Minister Khan has ordered an inquiry into the tragedy.
-The Railway Minister has admitted his administration's failure for not checking the cylinders the passengers brought with them.
+The railway minister admitted that his administration's failure for not checking the cylinders the passengers brought with them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)